fpryor33/ConleyDynamics.jl/docs/src/man/guide.md

 This tutorial explains the basic usage of the main components of ConleyDynamics.
 It is not meant to be exhaustive, since more details will be provided in the more indiviualized sections.
 Also, precise mathematical definitions will be delayed until then.
+The presented examples are taken from the papers [batko:etal:20a](@cite) and [mrozek:wanner:p21a](@cite), with minor modifications.

 ## Creating Lefschetz Complexes

-The fundamental mathematical object for ConleyDynamics is a Lefschetz complex.
+The fundamental mathematical object for ConleyDynamics is a Lefschetz complex [lefschetz:42a](@cite).
 For now we note that both simplicial complexes and cubical complexes are special cases, and ConleyDynamics provides convenient interfaces for generating them.

 We begin by considering the case of a simplicial complex.
 Recall that an *abstract simplicial complex* ``K`` is just a collection of finite